fossabot/clecx/README.md

 # There is more code, not all is commited.
-Much is private, but I am having problems with migrating from another VCS
+Much is private as I am having problems with migrating from another VCS

 # clecx